2023 was the year girlhood became a pop-culture phenomenon.

 But as I greet 2024 and look back on the Year of the Girl, I realize no one was talking about the fact that our celebration was profoundly one-dimensional.
 We forgot that there’s still work to be done.

-The study, based on surveys, revealed that adults view Black girls ages 10 to 14 as nearly 400% more adult than their white peers.
+The study, based on surveys, revealed that adults adultify Black girls ages 10 to 14 at roughly four times the rate they adultify their white peers.
 They perceive that Black girls need less nurturing, less protection and less support – that they need less girlhood.

 This is just one example, but it does pose a question we probably should’ve asked ourselves in 2023: how can we celebrate women connecting to their girlhood without also acknowledging that some didn’t get a whole one?